Shaphen/tandem-coding-challenge/README.md

 ## Tandem Challenge Notes (README):
-Thank you Tandem for allowing me the opportunity to take this challenge.
-Here you will find my completed product with information on various decisions I made throughout the process.
+Here you will find information on various decisions I made throughout the process of creating this small trivia game.
 Below are a few pictures and gifs for your reference along with instructiosn for running the software on your local server:

 ### How To Run Software
 * download ZIP and extract files in desired location